Skip to main navigation Skip to search Skip to main content

 Methods

 Data came from the “Salud, Bienestar y Envejecimiento” (SABE) Colombia Survey 2015, a cross-sectional study of 23694 community-dwelling adults aged 60 years or older living in rural or urban areas, a representative sample from the total population.
 A modified version created of the frailty phenotype proposed by Fried, was used to measure frailty.
 Diabetes prevalence was considered by self-report.
+We evaluated the association between diabetes and/or frailty with hospitalization, poor self-rated health, recurrent falls and fear of falling.

 Results